KacperZuck/RunCode/prestashop/README.md

 # PrestaShop Docker Environment

-This repository provides a reproducible PrestaShop development environment using Docker and MySQL.
+This repository provides a reproducible PrestaShop 1.7.8 development environment using Docker and MySQL.

+The environment is fully configured to meet project requirements, including:
+* **HTTPS:** Self-signed SSL certificate generated automatically during the build.
+* **MailHog:** Email trapping tool for testing notifications.
+* **Database:** MySQL 5.7.

 ---